Nathan-Wall/Spawn/README.md

 	// Racecar also inherits all of Vehicles properties, but it overrides the beget method. var Racecar = Vehicle.beget({
-		// Acts as a constructor
-		beget: function(name) {
+		hatch: function(name) {
-			// Use this.base to call Vehicle's beget method. var obj = this.base({ name: name });
+			// Use this.base to call Vehicle's hatch method (which is inherited from Spawn). var obj = this.base({ name: name });
 			obj.acceleration = Math.floor(Math.random() * 20 + 40);
 			return obj;